OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 	}
 ```

-> In the car, with an `OBD` (On Board Diagnostic) interface (usually using Bluetooth), we could disolay all kind of data.
+> In the car, with an `OBD` (On Board Diagnostic) interface (usually using Bluetooth), we could display all kind of data.
 > This will be another project.

 ---